jacobrose-dev/snippets/README.md

-# snippets
+# Python 3 Gems
-Naive code that does, or acts as an example for, very specific things.
+This is a repository for Python 3 code that facilitates very specific functionalities.

+Each file housed here can be run as a standalone program, and will more or less explain itself as it executes statements.
+These files have been given lots of thought on what they actually accomplish, although some may seem inconsequential.

-Anybody can use any portion of this code, for any reason; forever.
+* Anybody can use any portion of this code, for any reason; *forever*.